Real operator spaces and operator algebras: -modules and TRO's

-Reaching fatigue, we will say nothing about the real case of the remaining results 8.5.22--40, except that we have not had time to check all of them in the real case (certainly most are unproblematic).
+Reaching fatigue, we will say nothing about the real case of the remaining results 8.5.22--40, except to say that most of these items seemed unproblematic on our first pass through them, but we have not checked them carefully.
 This would be a nice project since many of these results are extremely important.
-Most of these items are not operator space results, but rather are von Neumann algebraic, so one may expect that a few of these results will be in the literature.
+Most of these items are not operator space results, but rather are von Neumann algebraic, so one might expect that a few of these results will be in the literature.

 Finally, the real version of most results in the first part of Section 8.6 are essentially already noted by Ruan at the end of his two papers on real operator spaces, although he leaves the details to the reader.
 Indeed he points out these operator space properties hold on $X$ if and only if they hold on $X_c$, so that the real case of results in 8.6.1--8.6.3 follow from their complex version.